12 Step Meetings for Lasting Recovery and Community Support

 Sober living homes build strong bridges between intensive treatment and independent life by making regular 12 step meetings a natural part of daily structure.
 Practitioners across Oregon addiction treatment see the greatest results when residents receive clear schedules, transportation support to meetings, and on-site introductions to local sponsors—key for building trust in early recovery.

 Facilities that prioritize these elements report higher meeting engagement and durability of sobriety.
-Research shows that individuals who strategically map their 12-step involvement in sober living settings maintain stronger recovery outcomes than those who leave participation to chance11.
+Research shows that individuals who strategically map their 12-step involvement in sober living settings maintain stronger recovery outcomes than those who leave participation to chance.
 For many, the stepwise accountability and daily peer contact within transitional housing lay the groundwork for lasting connection to recovery groups and mutual aid long after leaving structured care.

 Finding the Right Meeting for Your Needs